JeffreyS-0/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-Two employees from the Colorado Board of Elections, named Seth and Tom have given me the following tasks to complete the election audit of a recent local congressional election.
+Two employees from the Colorado Board of Elections, Seth and Tom, have given me the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. List the counties that votes were casted in.